Tom Smothers: Career

-The Smothers Brothers initially wanted to be folk musicians.
-Tom did not feel that he was good enough to be a professional musician, but he was funny enough to do comedy.
-The two began adding comedy bits to their act.
+Inspired by the popularity of The Kingston Trio's "Tom Dooley", the Smothers Brothers initially wanted to be folk musicians.

+After Dick transferred to San Jose State in 1957, Tom and Dick began performing music at San Jose nightclubs, with audiences mostly of other college students.
+In January 1959, the Smothers brothers were discovered by a detective who became their first manager and invited them to an audition at the Purple Onion, a nightclub in San Francisco.
+The following month, the brothers left San Jose State to focus full-time on working in entertainment, after the Purple Onion asked them to substitute for other acts who were ill.
+Their show was so successful that the Purple Onion extended their original two-week contract to 16 weeks; the brothers returned to the Purple Onion for another 16-week contract after playing a Lake Tahoe club in the summer of 1959.

+In February 1960, the Smothers Brothers made their professional debut at Aspen, Colorado.
+Tom recalled in 2006 interview:

 Tom's first foray into the medium of television was as a regular on The Steve Allen Show in 1961.
 He followed that role with a single episode of Burke's Law.

 The Smothers Brothers next appeared on the CBS sitcom The Smothers Brothers Show from 1965 to 1966.
 Tom felt that the show did not play to the brothers' strengths and wanted creative control over their next venture.

 The Smothers Brothers Comedy Hour and aftermath

-Tom Smothers negotiated creative control over their next CBS show, a variety show entitled The Smothers Brothers Comedy Hour in 1967.
-The documentary Smothered describes how the brothers (particularly Tom) fought CBS censors to sneak in references to religion, recreational drugs, sex, and the Vietnam War.
-Smothers is widely quoted as saying: "The only valid censorship of ideas is the right of people not to listen."
-The brothers' oppositional politics led to their show's demise, with David Steinberg later claiming "The most innovative variety show on television shut down because of political pressure".
-During the same years, Tom wrote and recorded mainstream songs, such as "Can't Help Falling in Love with You."
-Tom has since stated, "When the Smothers Brothers came on the air we had no political point of view or social consciousness, it just evolved as the show was on the air."
+Tom Smothers negotiated creative control over their next CBS show, a variety show titled The Smothers Brothers Comedy Hour in 1967.
+The brothers had conflicts with the CBS standards and practices department with jokes about religion, recreational drugs, sex, and the Vietnam War, topics considered taboo on primetime television of the era.
+The brothers' political action on the air led to their show's demise, with David Steinberg later claiming "The most innovative variety show on television shut down because of political pressure."
+In 2006, Tom revealed that he and his brother actually disagreed on politics.
+During the same years, Tom recorded mainstream songs, such as "Can't Help Falling in Love with You".
+Tom later stated, "When the Smothers Brothers came on the air we had no political point of view or social consciousness, it just evolved as the show was on the air."

 Rock and Roll, "Give Peace a Chance"

 Smothers introduced some musical acts at the Monterey Pop Festival in 1967.
 As he became more politically active, he befriended similarly inclined celebrities like John Lennon.

-In 1969, Smothers played guitar on Lennon's recording of his single "Give Peace a Chance" (his name was also mentioned in the song).
-The song was written and performed during Lennon's and Yoko Ono's 'Bed-In' honeymoon on June 1, 1969, in Room 1742 at the Queen Elizabeth Hotel in Montreal, Quebec, Canada.
+In 1969, Smothers and Lennon played acoustic guitars on Lennon's recording of his single "Give Peace a Chance" (Smothers' name was also mentioned in the song).
+The song was written and performed during Lennon's and Yoko Ono's "Bed-in" honeymoon on June 1, 1969, in Room 1742 at the Queen Elizabeth Hotel in Montreal, Quebec, Canada.
 Smothers can be seen in the hotel room in the 1988 documentary film Imagine: John Lennon.